Your child can get pneumonia straight after fighting off another infection, such as a cold or flu.

 Treatment for pneumonia

-give your child liquid paracetamol or ibuprofen for children if they have a high temperature or pain.
-Do not give ibuprofen to your child if they are under 3 months
+give your child paracetamol or ibuprofen for children to help with pain or a high temperature - do not give ibuprofen to a baby under 3 months